 We are subject to numerous local, state, federal and other statutes, ordinances, rules and regulations concerning zoning, development, building design, construction and similar matters which impose restrictive zoning and density requirements, the result of which is to limit the number of homes that can be built within the boundaries of a particular area.
-We may encounter issues with entitlement, not identify all entitlement requirements during the predevelopment review of a project site, or encounter zoning changes that impact our operations.
+We may encounter issues with entitlement, not identify all entitlement requirements during the pre-development review of a project site, or encounter zoning changes that impact our operations.
 Projects that are not entitled may be subjected to periodic delays, changes in use, less intensive development or elimination of development in certain specific areas due to government regulations.
 We may also be subject to periodic delays or may be precluded entirely from developing in certain communities due to building moratoriums or zoning changes.
 Such moratoriums generally relate to insufficient water supplies, sewage facilities, delays in utility hook-ups, or inadequate road capacity within specific market areas or subdivisions.
 Local governments also have broad discretion regarding the imposition of development fees for projects in their jurisdiction.
-Projects for which we have received land use and development entitlements or approvals may still require a variety of other governmental approvals and permits during the development.
+Projects for which we have received land use and development entitlements or approvals may still require a variety of other governmental approvals and permits during the development process and can also be impacted adversely by unforeseen health, safety and welfare issues, which can further delay these projects or prevent their development.
 As a result, home sales could be delayed, could decline and costs could increase, which could have a material adverse effect on our business, prospects, liquidity, financial condition and results of operations.